RMWinslow/posts/language/wordshapes.md

 ![](wordshapes/img/K5.webp)

-No word has this shape.
+No word has this graph.
 I also checked the larger words and none of them seem to contain this shape as a subgraph either.
 *Spooky!*